Circhastic/de-zoomcamp-2025/homework/4/README.md

 - When using staging, it materializes in the dataset defined in DBT_BIGQUERY_STAGING_DATASET, or defaults to DBT_BIGQUERY_TARGET_DATASET
 ```

-this is assuming if `DBT_BIGQUERY_TARGET_DATASET` is defind for option 2 and `DBT_BIGQUERY_STAGING_DATASET` is also defined for options 3 & 4, since they essentially fall in the same condition and logic, otherwise would be false.
+this is assuming if `DBT_BIGQUERY_TARGET_DATASET` is defined for option 2 and `DBT_BIGQUERY_STAGING_DATASET` is also defined for options 3 & 4, since they essentially fall in the same condition and logic, otherwise would be false.

 ## Question 5: Taxi Quarterly Revenue Growth